arrowrowe/tam/README.md

 ## What is Tam?

-Tam copy, compress, combine and compile static files for packages with dependencies, providing a resource list for each package.
+Use Tam to copy, compress, combine, compile and hash static files for packages with dependencies, providing a resource list for each package.

 ## Install